domeniczz/URL-Modifier-for-Search-Engines/README.md

 - [tiekoetter.com](https://www.tiekoetter.com/en/services)
 - ...

-For easy usage, we could use [Farside](https://github.com/benbusby/farside) that automatically redirect to working instances of privacy-oriented alternative frontends instead of writing regular expression rules on our own.
-However, this method does not support finer-grained control over matched URLs.
+FWIW, you could use [Farside](https://github.com/benbusby/farside) that automatically redirect to working instances of privacy-oriented alternative frontends instead of writing regular expression rules on our own.

-> FYI, wiki for setting up farside in [Redirector](https://github.com/einaregilsson/Redirector): https://github.com/einaregilsson/Redirector
+However, this method does not support finer-grained control over matched URLs and it is really slow since a redirection by farside is needed.
+If you want to use this anyway, you can uncomment the corresponding part in `urlModificationRules`.

 - Include pattern example: `^(?:https?:\/\/)(?:[\w-]+\.|)((?:imdb|imgur|instagram|medium|odysee|quora|reddit|tiktok|twitter|wikipedia|youtube)\.(?:[a-z]+).*)`